Bitcoin-ABC/bitcoin-abc/doc/gitian-building/gitian-building-setup-gitian-debian.md

 In this section we will be setting up the Debian installation for Gitian building.
 We assume that a user `gitianuser` was previously added.

+There are various options for running the Gitian builds.
+Building with LXC or Docker containers are documented below, but other options exist.

+**Using a LXC container:**

 First we need to set up dependencies.
 Type/paste the following in the terminal: